carbon-io/carbond/doc/Endpoint.md

 Synchronous operations are implemented by the ```get```, ```put```, ```post```, ```delete```, ```create```, ```head```, ```options``` class methods.

 Synchronous operations provide a higher-level synchronous interface for implementing HTTP methods.
-The synchronous operations present a more restrictive but usually more conventient handing of parameters and errors.
+The synchronous operations present a more convenient but more restrictive interface, as you do not have direct access to the underlying ```HttpRequest``` and ```HttpResponse``` objects.

 **Examples**
 ```node